oravirt/ansible-oracle/README.md

 - Add checks to see if stuff is already installed  (GI, DB etc)
 - Add support for creating container databases
 - Add service to database as part of db-creation
+- Add support for NFS storage
+- Add support for other Oracle releases (11.2)
 - Cleanup
 - .........